jakshin/yazpt/README.md

   So that's exactly what yazpt shows - even, unlike many other prompt themes, while the current directory is ignored or unversioned, including in the `.svn` directory.

-  Yazpt also has an explainer function for Subversion statuses - just run `yazpt_explain_svn` for a list of all possible Subversion statuses and their meanings.
+  Yazpt also has an explainer function for its Subversion statuses - just run `yazpt_explain_svn` for a list of all possible Subversion statuses and their meanings.

+  Note that yazpt's Subversion support is disabled by default, and needs to be <a href="#enabling-subversion-andor-team-foundation-version-control">enabled</a>.

+* **It incorporates Team Foundation Version Control info.**
+  While I'd probably be a bit happier if TFVC went the way of VSS, the world doesn't always work exactly how I'd like. 😉

+  When I use TFVC, it's usually in Visual Studio - and I think I'm normal in that regard - so only lightweight support for TFVC at a prompt seems warranted:
+  * Some basic context, i.e. the workspace's server path,
+  * Whether the workspace is dirty at all, i.e. has any pending additions/modifications/deletions, and
+  * Whether I have any items locked.

+  Command-line tools for TFVC exist - a `TF.exe` ships with Visual Studio for Windows, and on other platforms there's a CLI tool called [TEE-CLC](https://github.com/microsoft/team-explorer-everywhere) - but they run far too slowly to be used while generating a prompt, so instead yazpt parses a couple of TFVC's data files itself (`properties.tf1` and `pendingchanges.tf1`).

+  The `yazpt_explain_tfvc` explainer function shows the details.

+  Note that yazpt's TFVC support is disabled by default, and needs to be <a href="#enabling-subversion-andor-team-foundation-version-control">enabled</a>.
   <p align="center">•</p>